 Jump to: Links to Full Articles

-Abran Baca – Outlaw Baca, along with two of his brothers, murdered a man named Anthony Conklin in Socorro, New Mexico in 1880.
+Abran Baca – Outlaw Baca, along with two of his brothers, murdered Anthony Conklin in Socorro, New Mexico, in 1880.
 He was soon captured.
-His brother, Antonio was killed while attempting to escape.
+His brother, Antonio, was killed while attempting to escape.
 After his brother, Onofre, was acquitted and Abran was awaiting his trial, he was lynched by a vigilante committee, obviously unhappy with Onofre’s release.

-Antonio Baca – Antonio, along with two of his brothers, murdered a man named Anthony Conklin in Socorro, New Mexico in 1880.
-He was soon captured and while trying to escape the jail on December 29, 1880, he was killed by authorities.
+Antonio Baca – Antonio, along with two of his brothers, murdered Anthony Conklin in Socorro, New Mexico, in 1880.
+He was soon captured, and while trying to escape the jail on December 29, 1880, he was killed by authorities.

 Celso Baca – A murderer who beat Jose de la Cruz Sandoval to death in 1884 at Santa Rosa, New Mexico.